lgiordani/cabook/manuscript/part_1_tools/chapter_01_introduction_to_tdd.md

 ## How to manage bugs or missing features

 In this chapter we developed the project from scratch, so the challenge was to come up with a series of small tests starting from the requirements.
-At a certain point in the life of your project you will have a stable version in production (Note: this expression has many definitions, but in general it means "used by someone other than you") and you will need to maintain it.
+At a certain point in the life of your project you will have a stable version in production[^production] and you will need to maintain it.
 This means that people will file bug reports and feature requests, and TDD gives you a clear strategy to deal with those.

+[^production]: this expression has many definitions, but in general it means "used by someone other than you".

 From the TDD point of view both a bug and a missing feature are a case not currently covered by a test, so I will refer to them collectively as bugs, but don't forget that I'm talking about the second ones as well.